Faculty Collaboration with A&L

 A&L’s Correction Policy

 A&L does not proofread student writing.
-There are often many other “global” issues (weak argument, unclear organization, etc.) that prevent effective communication of ideas, and we’re working on those as much or more than “local” issues in grammar.
+We often priortize “global” issues (argument, organization, clarity, etc.) over “local” issues (grammar, punctuation, etc.), as they are more essential to effective communication.
 Most importantly, proofreading doesn’t help a student learn to develop and revise their own writing; it just fixes errors in that one paper.

-What we do offer in regard to grammar and mechanics (local issues) is to focus on one or two habitual, repeated errors per appointment: we explain the rule around it, help the student to fix it, and provide a handout or other resources on it.
+What we do offer in regard to local issues is to focus on one or two habitual, repeated errors per appointment; we explain the rule around it, help the student to fix it, and provide a handout or other resources on it.
 This way, the student learns something and incrementally builds knowledge and fluency to carry forward.

 This kind of patient support is especially important for non-native English speakers.
 Learning to write according to American/Western academic standards and to sound “native” in writing is a very long process—as long and often incomplete as sounding “native” in speaking.
 With this in mind, we focus our feedback on appropriate priorities and reasonable expectations for all students.